ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 By default Ansible requires values for all variables in a templated expression.
 However, you can make specific variables optional.
 For example, you might want to use a system default for some items and control the value for others.
 To make a variable optional, set the default value to the special variable ``omit``::

-    - name: touch files with an optional mode
+    - name: Touch files with an optional mode ansible.builtin.file:
-      file:
         dest: "{{ item.path }}"
         state: touch
         mode: "{{ item.mode | default(omit) }}"